 The below applies to many employers except 501(c)(3) organizations.
 501(c)(3)s do not have to pay state unemployment insurance taxes – high or low.
 Many nonprofits could save as much as 30 percent or more on their unemployment costs by opting out of the unemployment insurance tax system – an advantage provided to them by the IRS.
-Doing so affords nonprofits unique avenues that allow them to strategically handle unemployment claims administration and unemployment insurance taxes in ways that for-profits can only dream about.
+Doing so affords nonprofits unique avenues that allow them to strategically handle unemployment risk in ways that for-profits can only dream about.

 Contact us today for more information concerning your nonprofit unemployment insurance tax advantages.